-Dr. Matthew Mainella, Music Director of the Evanston Civic Orchestra, is a conductor, educator, and arts advocate currently residing in Salt Lake City, Utah.
+Matthew Mainella, Music Director of the Evanston Civic Orchestra, is a conductor, educator, and arts advocate currently residing in Salt Lake City, UT.
 Throughout his varied career, Dr. Mainella has led professional, college, community, and youth orchestras, wind bands, choirs, and stage productions.
 These include conducting:

 - Gilbert’s Ages Ago and P.D.Q.
 Bach’s Stoned Guest at Westminster College in Salt Lake City (Winter of 2019)

 - Guest conductor at Brigham Young University (2018)

 - Several world premieres at the University of Utah (2018)

 - Guest conductor at the American Guild of Organists’ Western Region convention (2017)

 - The annual Christmas production of Menotti’s Amahl and the Night Visitors with Sinfonia Salt Lake and the University of Utah Lyric Opera Ensemble (2017)

 Dr. Mainella has served as

 - Principal Conductor of the University of Utah Campus Symphony,